 Unlike the Airpods, there are no integrated controls that make using the earbuds simple.
 Pairing constantly has issues, and a simple in-line remote is something that is expected on a $20 pair of headphones, not carried over to a $200 pair.
 Again, in this category, these earbuds are a disappointment.

 If you’ve listened to beats before, then you know what to expect here.
 Lots of mids scooped out in favor of overpowering bass that, thankfully, drowns out some of the brittle highs.
 While they improve over the Airpods in the “hype” category, these earbuds sound much less balanced.

 The biggest offender is the bass.
-Beats are notorious for having copious amount of it and the same is true here.
+Beats are notorious for having a copious amount of it and the same is true here.
 However, an over-ear pair of headphones is acoustically much different than a pair of earbuds.
 The bass drowns out the sound, not fully punching and making the overall response muddy.